Setting up the environment#

 exit(), and pressing Enter:

-The Jupyter Notebook interface is an extension of IPython, where, on top of the interactive interpreter and formatting, we also have a web interface to edit “notebooks” that permanently contain both the code and the output.
+Jupyter Notebook is an extended interface of IPython, where, on top of the interactive interpreter and formatting, we also have a web interface to edit “notebooks” that permanently contain both the code and the output.
 Additionally, notebooks may contain formatted text, tables, images, equations, etc. (Fig. 14).

 There are two “variants” of the jupyter notebooks interface (Table 5):